JLESC/jlesc.github.io/_projects/fpga_project.md

 ## Results for 2020/2021
 We organized break-out session at JLESC 11th and 12th workshops titled "Heterogeneous and reconfigurable architectures for the future of computing".

+## Results for 2020/2021
+We organized break-out session at JLESC 13th workshops titled "Heterogeneous and reconfigurable architectures for the future of computing".

 ## Visits and meetings
 {% person cappello_f %} visited BSC for two weeks in July 2016 and spent two days for this project.
 {% person sano_k %} visited ANL in August 2018 and spent one day for this project.
 {% person yoshii_k %}, {% person martorell_x %}, {% person rutten_e %} and {% person sano_k %} had a project meeting during FPT18 in Okinawa, Japan in Dec, 2018.
 {% person yoshii_k %}, {% person cappello_f %} visited RIKEN R-CCS and Sprint-8 facility in Aug, 2019 to discuss hardware compression technology.
-{% person yoshii_k %}, {% person sano_k %} had a virtual meeting in 2020 and 2021 to discuss collaborations and technical topics.
+{% person yoshii_k %}, {% person sano_k %} had a couple of virtual-meetings in 2020 and 2021 to discuss collaborations and technical topics.

 ## Impact and publications